 What a joy to welcome back my friend and New York Times Bestselling author, Robin Cook.
 For you writers out there, this is a Master’s Class from one of the most successful of our time.
-He and I also talk about his fantastic new book, Genesis, and the cutting edge new world of DNA exploration.
+He and I also talk about his fantastic new book, Pandemic.
 Robin also talks about his mega-hit Coma and how that idea was conceived.

 Robin Cook’s literary career began with his first novel, The Year of the Intern, which he wrote underwater while on board the nuclear submarine, Kamehameha.
 It was written to illustrate the less than salubrious psychological impact of graduate medical education on the psyche of young physicians.
 It was followed 5 years later in 1977 with Coma, which had been written at night while he was a senior ophthalmology resident and which was published while Dr. Cook was a student at the Kennedy School of Government.
 This novel created the genre of the medical thriller, and changed the public’s perception as well as the media’s portrayal of medicine.
 Prior to Coma, medicine was on the proverbial pedestal (e.g. Dr. Ben Casey and Marcus Welby, M.D.); post Coma, there were questions, meaning bad doctors and bad hospitals exist and should be avoided.

 To date Robin Cook has written a total of thirty-three worldwide bestsellers, which have sold over one hundred million copies.
 Most all of Dr. Cook’s books have been written to elucidate various medical/biotech ethical and public policy issues.
 From his first novel on, it had been Dr. Cook’s intention to use entertainment as a method of doing this.